ECK0320/SnowballAssociates/content/login.en.md

 This content is restricted to authorized users only.

-If you believe you should have access, please contact <a href="mailto:snowballassociates@gmail.com">the administrator</a> through your email address used for sign-up.
+Should you had access, please contact <a href="mailto:snowballassociates@gmail.com">the administrator</a> through your email address used for sign-up.

 </div>